 "But Dean Ambrose?
 No. I may not have the power I once did in the business, but I still have the power to say no to things that just flat-out seem wrong.
 Like trying to put Dean Ambrose on the WWE map.
 A few weeks ago, it seemed like an interesting challenge.
 Now, it seems like an insult.
 A few weeks ago, it seemed like cutting-edge stuff.
 Now it just seems like bulls--t.
 He is a very good talent.
 He has those supporters in high places.
 Let them wrestle him.
 Maybe they can put him on the WWE map.
 Good luck."

-Thanks to David McPeeks for contributing to this article.
-Got a news tip?
+David McPeeks contributed to this article.
+Got a news tip or correction?
 Send it to us by clicking here.